NethServer/nethsecurity/docs/templates_database.md

 Record type: `template_service_group`

 Description: this section defines service groups, which are collections of multiple network services.
 Each service group has a name and includes various services with their corresponding ports and protocols.
-It generated a rule for each protocol (`udp` or `tcp`) where all services a grouped
+It generates a rule for each protocol (`udp` or `tcp`) where all services are grouped.

 Options:
 - option `name`: specifies the name or description of the service group, it can be used inside the UI